Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/deposits.md

 Useful in combination with the **List deposits** endpoint to get a summary of deposits matching the query without having to fetch the full list of deposits.

-Since `7.1.0`, `estimated` deposits are no longer returned or accepted as a filter parameter.

 ### HTTP request

 <div class="api-endpoint">